Achievable logoAchievable logo

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved these securities, or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-The prospectus must be delivered to investors in its original, unaltered form.
-Firms cannot highlight, summarize, or modify a prospectus in any way.
-Prospectus delivery not only applies to the syndicate selling the new issue, but also to any financial firm selling the new shares in the secondary market for a short amount of time after the IPO is finished.
+Prospectus delivery applies not only to the syndicate selling the new issue, but also to any financial firm selling the shares in the secondary market for a short period after the IPO is completed.
 A prospectus must be delivered by financial firms (like securities dealers and broker-dealers) for these time frames after the IPO is closed:

 Type of offering Prospectus timeframe